*This post may contain affiliate links to products we recommend and happily use.*

 You will be surprised what you can purchase at the dollar store.

-I would love to be on the receiving end of a dollar store gift that includes books or stationary or jars or organizers.
+I would love to be on the receiving end of a dollar store gift that includes books, stationary, jars or organizers.

 I know my husband would gladly accept anything from the tool or automotive section in the dollar store.